How does the “Dumper” feel during No Contact?

 The truth is — and I’ve been preaching this for over 12 years — that following the rule is an essential precondition to healing from a breakup or divorce.

-The problem with this rule is that we do not recognize its urgency in the beginning.
-We only begin to understand after we have had some bad experiences with this “friend thing.”
+The problem with this rule is that we do not recognize its necessity right at the beginning of the breakup.
+We only begin to understand after we’ve had bad experiences with “being friends” with them.

 Why do we aspire to stay friends with our Exes, even though we sense that it’s bad for us?

 Let’s examine this further by looking at the psychological effect No Contact has on “Dumpers” and “Dumpees”: